windweller/sentence2vec/README.md

 2014-9-23 update: add test files for demo.

 # Fork Changes
-dded class `DirectoryForSentence` to iterator over a folder, treating each file as a "sentence".
+added class `DirectoryForSentence` to iterator over a folder, treating each file as a "sentence".
-dded a MTurk python script to preprocess CSV formatted file and put into a directory for `DirectoryForSentence`
+added a MTurk python script to preprocess CSV formatted file and put into a directory for `DirectoryForSentence`